-The Company is an exploratory stage mining company and will not be generating revenues from operations in the short-term.
+The Company is an exploratory and pre-development stage mining company and will not be generating revenues from operations in the short-term.
 As a result, the use of traditional performance standards, such as corporate profitability, is not considered by the CGC Committee to be appropriate in the evaluation of corporate or NEO performance.
 The compensation of NEOs is based, in substantial part, on the financial resources of the Company, trends in the mining industry, as well as achievement of the Company's business plans.
-The CGC Committee did not establish any quantifiable criteria in 2020 with respect to base salaries payable or the amount of equity compensation granted to NEOs.
+The CGC Committee did not establish any quantifiable criteria in 2022 with respect to base salaries payable or the amount of equity compensation granted to NEOs.
+The CGC Committee also recognizes that Canada and the US are in a period of high inflation where living costs have increased dramatically.
+As such, effective January 1, 2023, the CGC Committee approved a 3% inflationary increase in the annual salaries of NEOs ("Inflationary Increase").
+This increase is much lower than the actual rate of inflation.